 Issue: Vietnam Veterans of America is dedicated to fair and equitable treatment for all veterans.
-A significant number of Vietnam-era veterans are of Asian American/Pacific Islander heritage.
+A sizable number of Vietnam-era veterans are of Asian American/Pacific Islander heritage.

-Background: In 1987 the delegates to the 3rd National Convention of VVA called on the Department of Veterans Affairs (DVA) to create an Asian American veterans working group within its Advisory Committee on Readjustment of Vietnam Veterans in order to assure attention in the DVA to the special needs of Asian American and Pacific Islander veterans.
-No study has ever been conducted by the DVA to show the social and psychological effects of military service on Asian America and Pacific Islander Vietnam veterans and how the American public perceives them in light of accepted stereotypes.
+Background: In 1987, the delegates to the 3rd National Convention of VVA called on the Department of Veterans Affairs (DVA) to create an Asian American veteran working group within its Advisory Committee on Readjustment of Vietnam Veterans to assure attention in the DVA to the special needs of Asian American and Pacific Islander veterans.
+No study has ever been conducted by the DVA to show the social and psychological effects of military service on Asian America and Pacific Islander Vietnam veterans and how the American public perceives them considering accepted stereotypes.